allegroai/clearml-docs/docs/guides/frameworks/pytorch/notebooks/audio/audio_classification_UrbanSound8K.md

 ## Hyperparameters

-ClearM automatically logs TensorFlow Definitions.
+ClearML automatically logs TensorFlow Definitions.
 A parameter dictionary is logged by connecting it to the Task using a call to the [Task.connect](../../../../../references/sdk/task.md#connect) method.

     configuration_dict = {'number_of_epochs': 10, 'batch_size': 4, 'dropout': 0.25, 'base_lr': 0.001}